 Brief, 100-word articles can impart an amazing amount of information on whatever subject you write about, but you’ll have to use words sparingly.
 Each 100-word column, along with a small photo of your client, their business name, and their byline will take up about six column inches of advertising space.
 Provide the columns as straight text and have your client submit them directly to the newspaper’s advertising department for typesetting.

 I would suggest that you keep the price low (I usually charge $20 or less each) because you will multiply your earnings by reselling them.
 A low price encourages business owners and professionals to buy them, knowing they will also have to pay advertising rates to the newspaper.
 Remember, too, the columns are easy to market because the idea of having a weekly column appear in the newspaper under their own byline appeals to most professionals’ egos.

 My clients love the publicity their businesses receive, and I make money selling the same columns over and over again.

 Kay Kennedy is author of Portable Writing: the Secret to Living Your Dreams with 25 Projects to Fund Your Freedom, which tells how to make money from writing no matter where you live or roam.
-Her latest book is Looking Back: Boomers Remember History from the ’40s to the Present.
 The books are availableat Booklocker and WritersWeekly.
 ContactKay at: portable . writer – at – yahoo.com.